realA10001986/Dash-Gauges/DIY/README.md

 This is a custom built prop; there is no complete kit available.

-CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); a Control Board which allows using a wide range of meters will be available soon.
+CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); production data for a Control Board which allows using a wide range of meters is in the ["electronics"](/DIY/electronics) folder.

 This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

 ![Dash Gauges](img/thedg_n.jpg)